embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

 ## For display driver authors

+Driver authors should use `DrawTarget` exported by the [`embedded-graphics-core`](https://crates.io/crates/embedded-graphics-core) crate to integrate with embedded-graphics.

 `DrawTarget` now uses an associated type for the target color instead of a type parameter.

 `DrawTarget`s must also implement the `Dimensions` trait.

+## For crates that handle images

+Crates that handle images should now implement items exported by the [`embedded-graphics-core`](https://crates.io/crates/embedded-graphics-core) crate to integrate with embedded-graphics.

+The `ImageDrawable` trait has moved there, as well as common use items like the `Dimensions` trait and `Rectangle` primitive.

+TODO: Improve this section before release.

+## For text rendering crates

+Crates that handle text rendering should now implement items exported by the [`embedded-graphics-core`](https://crates.io/crates/embedded-graphics-core) crate to integrate with embedded-graphics.

+TODO: Improve this section before release.

 ### Method changes